Downloafy/Steam_Market_Item_NameIDs_Fetcher/readme.md

 ```shell
 sudo kill 12345
 ```
+or if you want to do it way faster in the terminal press CTRL + C on your keyboard, it will close the script :)

 then for windows (I haven't tested it on windows yet so I might be wrong)
 ```shell
 netstat -ano